inovex/android-glass-to-glass-latency/README.md

 # Talk

-This repository was mentioned in the talk *Adventures with Systrace - measure and investigate the glass to glass latency in Android*.
+This repository was mentioned in the talk *Adventures with Systrace - Measure and investigate the glass-to-glass latency in Android*.
 I held the talk at [The AOSP and AAOS November meetup](https://www.meetup.com/the-aosp-and-aaos-meetup/events/296399142/).

 The meetup homepage is